 This is why your first question afterwards should always be about enjoyment.
 If a child enjoys playing football, then they will want to take part every week.

-Players develop at a quicker rate when the sport is made fun, which is why enjoyment sits at number one in the list of priorities at all We Make Footballers academies.
+Players develop at a quicker rate when the sport they played in is made fun, which is why enjoyment sits at number one in the list of priorities at all We Make Footballers academies.

 If your child is consistently saying when you talk to them after their football match or training session that they did not enjoy it, then listen to them.